cmashamolcm/Java_Learnings/refresher/readme.md

                             }// multiple cases can be clubbed with , default->300;// no break; required. ; is enough.
                      ;
+        Note: we can just not return anything also from switch expression.
      ```
       - We have to covert all cases or should have default for switch expression.
 Else, compile time error comes.
       - May be since it is returning something, it's not good to avoid cases.